Fall is in the Air at Connecticut’s Devil’s Hopyard State Park

 A fantastic leaf peeping destination!

 There are several miles of hiking trails available within the park.
 We chose to hike the scenic Red Trail, a 4 mile heavily forested loop within the park.
 Hiking this trail makes for the ideal fall day out in New England – really nothing compares.
 The combination of scattered leaves amongst the path, beautiful foliage, and serenity, provides an ideal setting for nature lovers, leaf peepers, photographers, and hikers alike.
 The hike is relatively easy with a few small, yet manageable hills.
 We felt as if we got in a great workout, without over pushing ourselves.
 The hike is well-marked – clear red markings on the trees guide you along.

 A few great views along the trail

 The real highlight comes at the end of the red trail.
 If you walk down the road about 1/2 a block, you will come across a beautiful covered bridge.
 This idyllic setting with fall foliage and a stream in the background is breathtaking: an ideal photography opportunity.
 We took plenty of pictures at the bridge and then continued on another quarter of a mile or so on the green trail back to the beginning of the hike (near the waterfall).
 Nothing says fall quite like a New England covered bridge surrounded by beautiful foliage!
 Absolutely breathtaking!

 Devil’s Hopyard is one of the most beautiful parks in New England.
-Whether you are looking for charming New England scenery, a great fall foliage hike, or just a relaxing day out in nature, Devil’s Hopyard should be tops on your list!
+Whether you are seeking charming New England scenery, a great fall foliage hike, or just a relaxing day out in nature, Devil’s Hopyard should be tops on your list!

 Location: Devil’s Hopyard is located at: 366 Hopyard Rd, East Haddam, CT 06423.
-Free parking available.
+There is no admission or parking fee.